-Buspar HCl is one of the relatively safe anti-anxiety drugs; this doesn’t mean one can’t experience Buspar withdrawal.
-Symptoms of Buspar withdrawal may vary by severity and duration from patient to patient.
-Even though Buspirone uses are not limited to anxiety treatment, all the patients should seek medical advice before discontinuing Buspar usage.
+The medication Buspirone HCl is one of the safest anxiolytic drugs.
+In 2019, around 9.8 million prescriptions of this medication were issued in the United States.
+Relatively, in the same year, it was reported that around 2.1 million patients have been taking the drug.
+However, this does not mean that one cannot experience Buspirone withdrawal.
+Moreover, symptoms of cessation may vary by severity and duration from patient to patient.
+Even though Buspirone uses are not limited to anxiety treatment, all the patients should seek medical advice before discontinuing the medication.
 While Buspirone withdrawal symptoms are rarely life-threatening, they can cause significant discomfort to a person’s everyday lifestyle and well-being.

 - Burning or tingling feeling